12 cheap or free kids' book tricks

 Whether your child reads more than Matilda, or needs a little nudge, you don't need to be a Billionaire Boy to fill your home with wonderful books.
-Our tricks include tokens for freebies, how to listen to pricey audiobooks for free and free books every month for some under-fives.
+We've updated this guide with six new tricks, including how to access 40,000 titles for free with a 30-day trial plus free popular Kindle books.
+And every month there are free titles for some under-fives.

 It's worth noting you can't usually read library e-books on a Kindle (except for the Kindle Fire tablet, as you can download the Borrow Box app on to it).
 You'll need a compatible device such as an iPhone, iPad or Android phone/tablet.

 All libraries are different, but every one we checked had some kind of digital service, so it's widespread.
 The best thing is to check your local service's site to see what's on offer.
 While libraries are closed, many are still responding to email requests if you get stuck logging in.

 NEW.
 Access 40,000 kids' e-books for free with a 30-day trial, incl Diary of a Wimpy Kid and Ada Twist, Scientist

 Epic is an app that's essentially Netflix for kids' e-books, and if you sign up for a free 30-day trial (newbies only), you can access 40,000 titles for free.
 Kids can read as much as they like from a wide selection of fiction and non-fiction titles aimed at under-12s.

 Titles include kids' favourites such as Where the Wild Things Are (Kindle price £6.99), Diary of a Wimpy Kid (£3.49) and Ada Twist, Scientist (£5.93).
 There's also a host of non-fiction books, including the National Geographic Readers series.
 We've found these super-helpful for topics set by school such as animals or climate change.

 To sign up, download the app for free from Google Play or the Apple App Store.
 Alternatively, use Epic's desktop site.